 Sample Letter to Upgrade an I-130 Petition

-It’s important to include a cover letter when mailing items to USCIS to upgrade an I-130 petition.
+It’s important to include a cover letter when requesting USCIS to upgrade an I-130 petition.
 The letter can be simple, but it needs to state clearly that you want to upgrade an I-130 petition and a summary of the evidence that’s enclosed.

 It’s essential that you include the following pieces of information in your letter:

-- Case Number: Your case number (also called receipt number) is located within the I-797C Notice of Action that you received after filing the I-130 petition.
+- Receipt Number: Your receipt number (also called case number) is located within the I-797C Notice of Action that you received after filing the I-130 petition.

 - Name of Petitioner: You (the person who filed Form I-130) are the petitioner.